Policy Insights

 Summary: Creating a formal system of collaboration between schools and Law Enforcement Officials to supervise kids to catching in the name of public safety

-Updates: Passed out of the House and is now in the Senate Judiciary
+Updates: Passed out of the Senate Judiciary and is awaiting being called for a floor vote in the Senate chamber.

 Summary: The bill aims to expand investigative powers to the Georgia Bureau of Investigation (GBI) to subpoena electronic records.
 It also redefines domestic terrorism, introduces new penalties, and revises laws concerning immigration enforcement and local sanctuary policies.

-Updates: Passed out of the House and Senate Judiciary, now headed for a Senate floor vote
+Updates: Passed out of the House and Senate chambers, and is now headed to Governor Kemp’s desk to become Georgia law.

 GAMVP is committed to expanding and protecting religious freedom for Muslim and other faith communities, ensuring that individuals can practice their faith without fear of discrimination or restriction.